tokyosheep/NextCC/README.md

 you can read more detail about console [here.](https://www.adobe.io/developer-console/docs/guides/getting-started/)

-if you create your project , get your Client ID (API key) and Client Secret (API secret) , and fill key in .ext.example file as an environment variables and rename .ext.example to .ext file.
+if you create your project, get your Client ID (API key) and Client Secret (API secret), and fill key in .ext.example file as an environment variables and rename .ext.example to .ext file.

 you have to run https(not http) server so you need certificates. install [mkcert](https://github.com/FiloSottile/mkcert) and generate certificates.